Precise lifetime measurement of $^4_\Lambda$H hypernucleus using in-flight $^4$He$(K^-, \pi^0)^4_\Lambda$H reaction: Acknowledgements

 \section{Acknowledgements}

 We would like to express our appreciation for the support from the J-PARC accelerator and hadron facility staffs.
 We are also grateful for the inspiring discussion and kind help from Prof. T. Harada.
-This project is partially supported by the MEXT Grants-in-Aid 17H04842, 19J20135, and 21H00129.
-TH was supported by a MEXT Leading Initiative for Excellent Young Researchers Grant.
+This project is partially supported by the MEXT Grants-in-Aid 17H04842, 19J20135, 21H00129, 18H05402, 26287057, and 22H04917.
+We also acknowledge the support by International Partnership Program of the Chinese Academy of Sciences Grant No. 016GJHZ2022054FN.
+T. H. was supported by a MEXT Leading Initiative for Excellent Young Researchers Grant.

 \printcredits